nicgauthier/git-experiment/README.md

 # git-experiment
-This repo is used to make experimentations with git
+This repo is used to make experimentations with git!